 4. Cover Crops and Pasture Cropping

-Cover cropping is a powerful tool for improving water conservation and purity on your land.
-By planting a diverse mix of species, you can create a living mulch that protects the soil, increases infiltration, and reduces runoff.
+Cover cropping is a highly effective method for improving water conservation, water quality, and overall soil health on farms.
+By planting a mix of plant species, cover crops create a living mulch that protects the soil, enhances water infiltration, and reduces surface runoff.
+This sustainable practice not only conserves water but also ensures that the water that does reach streams and aquifers is of higher quality.

 Cover crops not only helps conserve precious water resources, but also improves the quality of the water that does make it into nearby streams and aquifers

-See also ‘Top 2 Cost-Effective Pasture and Cover Cropping Tips’
+See also ‘Top 2 Most Cost-Effective Pasture and Cover Cropping Tips’

 ‘How to Increase Soil Fertility with Mixed-Species Planting’